Wolfyz152007/Galxxy-Helper-Bot/URL.md

 2- We are allowed to delete your url's anytime due to specific reasons.

 3- Please note that we are able to see every URL created

+## Breaking the first policy will result to a bot blacklist.